Skip to content

 Following the initial screening, applicants identified as well-matched with the College of Nursing academic standards and program focus will be contacted for a required personal interview with program faculty.
 Recommendations for admission are made by the faculty committee to the dean of the college based on the requirements for admission and the personal interview.

 A gap analysis will be conducted to assess competency and prior course work in the three core APRN clinical courses (3Ps).
+These must cover the lifespan (prenatal, pediatric, adolescent, adult, and older adult / geriatric).

 • NUR 907: Advanced Pathophysiology for the Advanced Practice Registered Nurse